-Introduction to the Chart Project Sediment deposition continues to be a problem in the Charles River.
-In recent years, buildup of sediments has caused several incidents that significant rainfall. resulted in property damage and personal injury.
-While sediment buildup appears to be a larger problem where major tributaries empty into the Charles, such as Laundry Brook, Hyde Brook, Faneuil Brook, Muddy River, and Stony Brook, once the sediment is in the river it can spread to In order to more accurately determine the depth of the river, all raw depth measurements have been adjusted to account for the variation in the other areas.
-There have also been extraordinary events, such as water main breaks in Weston in May, 2010 and near the Anderson Bridge in height of the watersheet, and referenced to a First Street Bridge gauge height of 107.5 ft.
-August, 2015, both of which moved large amounts of sediment.
+Introduction to the Chart Project

+Sediment deposition continues to be a problem in the Charles River.
+In recent years, buildup of sediments has caused several incidents that resulted in property damage and personal injury.
+While sediment buildup appears to be a larger problem where major tributaries empty into the Charles, such as Laundry Brook, Hyde Brook, Faneuil Brook, Muddy River, and Stony Brook, once the sediment is in the river it can spread to other areas.
+There have also been extraordinary events, such as water main breaks in Weston in May, 2010 and near the Anderson Bridge in August, 2015, both of which moved large amounts of sediment.
 This problem is not limited to the areas upstream of the Boston University (BU) Bridge.
-A significant bar upriver of the Massachusetts Avenue Bridge is shallow enough and large enough to be a navigational hazard to both 3.
-Development of Digital Charts sailboats and motorboats.
-The raw sonar data gathered in the field was first processed using ReefMaster PRO mapping software.
-This generated two-dimensional contours It has been difficult to marshal the resources to remediate areas impacted by increasing sedimentation since much of the knowledge about the shallows and bars has come from the daily experiences of the boaters on the river but not supported by quantitative data.
+A significant bar upriver of the Massachusetts Avenue Bridge is shallow enough and large enough to be a navigational hazard to both sailboats and motorboats.

+It has been difficult to marshal the resources to remediate areas impacted by increasing sedimentation since much of the knowledge about the shallows and bars has come from the daily experiences of the boaters on the river but not supported by quantitative data.
 To address this issue, the Charles River Alliance of Boaters (CRAB) developed a partnership with the MIT Sea Grant College Program to create a chart of the river depth between the Charles River Dam and the Watertown Dam, and to monitor changes in the river bottom in the future.
 Based upon some feasibility studies done in late 2015, more detailed and extensive measurements were undertaken in 2016.

 The initial scope of the project is described below: